ivanlkc/pizza-demo/README.md

 A prototype of the pizza ordering back end services running in an [**Istio Service Mesh**](https://istio.io/).
 ![The connections seen in Istio dashboard](documentation/KialiDisplay.png)
 ## The mechanism and connections explained
-- There are 4 pods, each having 2 containers; one being the Spring Boot app, the other being the Istio Envoy sidecar.
+- There are 4 pods, each having 2 containers; one container being the Spring Boot app, the other being the Istio Envoy sidecar container.
   1. **pizza-auth-server** is the Authorization Server, it provides a token endpoint and a JWKS endpoint.
   2. **pizza-database** is the in-memory H2 database server without a persistent layer, it provides storage for Pizza Orders.
   3. **pizza-api-impl** is the back end service listening for Order messages and storing them to the database if valid.
   4. **pizza-order-generator** is the service generating new Order messages and sending them to **pizza-api-impl**.
-- Inter-cluster traffic are secured by mTLS within the Istio service mesh.
 - **pizza-order-generator** submits OAuth2 token requests to **pizza-auth-server**, then embed the token when making Order requests to **pizza-api-impl**.
 - **pizza-api-impl** visits the JWKS endpoint exposed by **pizza-auth-server** to validate the JWT.
 - If the Order request is authorized and valid, **pizza-api-impl** saves the Order into **pizza-database** via JDBC (TCP).
+- Inter-cluster traffic are secured by mTLS within the Istio service mesh.
 - **pizza-database** exposes an extra NodePort for the Web H2 Console named **pizza-database-h2-console**.
 Developers use a browser outside of the cluster to visit this Web Console.
 Therefore, this traffic is not protected by mTLS.
 ## The Pizza Order OpenAPI interface
 There are only 3 operations: